 - Move your bed and dust the wall behind your headboard, then vacuum the floor beneath the bed.
 Anything you keep beneath your bed should be in covered storage boxes, which also need to be moved and dusted monthly.

 - Remove vent covers on floor registers and dust them monthly.
-Use this time to clean your air ducts quickly, too.
+Related: How to Clean Your Air Ducts.)

 Every four months — when seasons change — is a good time to deep clean seldom-used areas of your home.
 The seasonal tasks below will help get rid of spiders in such areas, which helps keep them from exploring the rest of your home.